-The point is: Requirements captured today might not make it to tomorrow, especially in the fast-paced world of IT, partly because the market evolves and becomes more discerning.
+The point is: what users want today might not make it to tomorrow.
+This is especially true in the fast-paced world of IT.
+Over time, the market evolves and becomes more discerning.
 This happens in several ways:

 - Features present in competitors’ versions of the software become the baseline, and they’re expected to be available in your version.